post featured image

 Barre workouts have many benefits!
 These workouts increase total body strength by building small, stabilizing muscles in the shoulders, glutes and hips to prevent injury.
 Barre increases balance, flexibility, posture and range of motion.
 These workouts require constant core engagement so I recommend adding them to your pregnancy or postpartum workout plan.
 It’s also good to mix up your fitness routine to avoid fitness and weight loss plateaus.

-full body barre workout at home
+woman performing a leg lift hold in a full body barre workout at home

 30-Minute Barre Workout (Full Body Cardio Barre, No Equipment)